Andrija Andabak: Legacy

 He was posthumously awarded the rank of major, and later of lieutenant Colonel.
 On 19 December 1995 the family of the deceased received the Order of Duke Domagoj for Andrija Andabak's outstanding bravery and heroism in war.
 The medal itself is the highest military award a member of the Armed Forces of Croatia can receive.
 Prior to that, he was awarded the Order of Petar Zrinski and Fran Krsto Frankopan and the Homeland War Memorial Medal.

 The Croatian Army awards a medal, named after him, to soldiers who destroy three or more AFV's.
 He was the first person to posthumously receive it.

 In honor of Andrija Andabak, as well as all Nuštar's defenders who died in combat, a memorial tournament carrying his name is held each year.

-Andrija Andabak was known in the Croatian War of Independence as a person who did not think about himself for one moment, but instead about how to contribute to the defence of his homeland.
-He was a skilled professional and excellent operator.
-He destroyed 32 armoured fighting vehicles by himself in only 8 months of the War.
+Andrija Andabak was a skilled professional and excellent operator.
+He destroyed 32 armoured fighting vehicles by himself in only eight months of the War.

 On 7 July 2009 a memorial plaque for Andrija Andabak was unveiled on his family house.

 In 2015, he was selected as one of 12 people who represent symbols of the Homeland War and introduced as such into Croatian history textbooks.